sci-42ver/Discrete_Mathematics_and_Algorithm/Discrete_Mathematics_and_Its_Applications/README.md

 - [ ] 34 similar to EXAMPLE 12.
   - see the ans
     - notice $ones(\lambda)$ needs to be defined.
+- [ ] 37 trivial based on the hint.
 - [ ] 40 notice $x$ is also considered besides $\lambda$
 - [ ] 42 see the ans which maybe adds one $1$ at each step.
 - [ ] 44 $(w^R)^{n+1}=(w^R)^n*w^R\overset{IH}{=}(w^n)^R*w^R\overset{38}{=}(w^{n+1})^R$